AWilliams17/Crow-IRCServer/README.md

 This is the first time I've written a server with Twisted so I imagine I may have done some things wrong.

+Development on this project has slowed to a crawl due to lack of interest, and other priorities.
+The code is also a bit of a mess in places, with some in major need of refactoring.